-Join Maxim Jago for an in-depth discussion in this video Adding clips to a sequence, part of Up and Running with Premiere Pro CS6.
+Join Maxim Jago for an in-depth discussion in this video Adding clips to a sequence, part of Learning Premiere Pro CS6.

 Once you have a sequence, you're ready to start editing some clips into it.
 And there are so many ways of doing this.
 Essentially they're all achieving the same thing.
 You're going to locate a clip in time and space.
 On the Timeline here, I've got a sequence open.
 It's called First Sequence.
 It's in my Bin here in the Project panel called Sequences.
 And I'm ready for some media.
 I'm going to look at some stuff and I'm going to put it on the Timeline.
 I'm talking about time and space.
 By time, I mean, from left to right in the Timeline panel, when is it going to be, and in space I mean which track is it going to go on.
 I can choose whether my video is going to go on to any of the video tracks I have.
 And in many cases, it's really just a question of dragging and dropping and you're, you're done.

 So, let's have a look at some of the ways we can do this.
 I'm opening up one of my bins here, and I'm going to pick a shot to put in.
 Let's have this mid shot.
 Now, if I double-click on this, I can view the contents of it.
 And I can see right away that this clip has no audio because the little Audio icon underneath the monitor is grey.
 I can't do anything with it.
 And also, on the Timeline, I've got the Source Track buttons here telling me which tracks are available.
 I've got video but no audio.
 So this is just video only.